The Muletown Journal: Columbia, Tennessee · Our Town. Our Stories. · Local News. Local Voices. Timeless Values.

 Quick Hits

-COLUMBIA — May First Fridays drew a strong crowd to the downtown square with vendors, arts and crafts, and live music; the next First Fridays event is scheduled for June 5th.
+COLUMBIA — Columbia Main Street reports that May's First Fridays event drew strong crowds to the downtown square, with vendors, arts and crafts, and live music filling the evening; the next First Fridays is set for June 5.

 This Week in Maury County